Rapid Mixing of Geodesic Walks on Manifolds with Positive Curvature: Introduction

 \subsection{Main Results}

+The geodesic walk, defined precisely in Algorithm \ref{alg:Geodesic_Walk} below, is a Markov chain $\{X_{i}\}_{i \in \mathbb{N}}$ that is well-defined on any Riemannian manifold $\mathcal{M}$.
+It evolves by selecting, at each time step $i$, a random tangent vector $U_{i}$ in the tangent space $\mathcal{T}_{X_{i}}$ of $\mathcal{M}$ at $X_{i}$, and then following the associated geodesic for some period of time.
 The geodesic walk is a natural Markov chain on a manifold, and it is somewhat similar to the well-studied ``ball walk" on a manifold (see \textit{e.g.} \cite{Ball_Walk}).
 It is well-known (see Example 7 of \cite{ollivier2009ricci}) that the ball walk mixes rapidly on manifolds with positive curvature.
-One main result of this paper, Theorem \ref{thm:mixing}, is that the geodesic walk also mixes rapidly on a manifold with positive curvature.
+The first main result of this paper, Theorem \ref{thm:mixing}, is that the geodesic walk also mixes rapidly on a manifold with sectional curvature bounded above and below by two constants $0 < \mathfrak{m}_{2} \leq C_{x}(u,v) \leq \mathfrak{M}_2 < \infty$.

-Although the ball walk is easy to define and mixes rapidly, it is very difficult to implement on a computer and does not give rise to practical sampling algorithms (see Example 3C: \emph{How not to sample} of \cite{diaconis2013sampling}).
-In contrast, we show that the geodesic walk is a useful general tool for sampling.
-Our second main result (Theorems \ref{ThmStatExist} and \ref{thm:uniquenessStat}) is that, unlike the ball walk, the geodesic walk has a unique stationary distribution that is uniform with respect to the volume measure on the manifold.
+Although the ball walk is easy to define and mixes rapidly, it is generally not practical to implement a version of the ball walk with the desired stationary distribution on a computer, and so it does not give rise to practical sampling algorithms (see Example 3C of \cite{diaconis2013sampling}, titled \emph{How not to sample}).
+In contrast, we show that the geodesic walk automatically has the correct stationary distribution.
+Our second main result (Theorems \ref{ThmStatExist} and \ref{thm:uniquenessStat}) is that, unlike the ball walk, the geodesic walk has the uniform measure on the manifold as its unique stationary distribution.

-The geodesic walk is also much easier to implement.
+The geodesic walk is also much easier to implement than the ball walk.
 Our third main result, Theorem \ref{thm:e1}, shows that any reasonably good algorithm for approximating geodesics can be used to simulate an ``approximate" geodesic walk that mixes quickly and has near-uniform stationary measure.
+We also show that Algorithm \ref{alg:Approx_Manifold}, which is straightforward to implement, gives an efficient ``approximate" geodesic walk in this sense.